The $\gamma$-ray-emitting blazar B3 1239+376 at $z$ = 3.82 identified in a multi-wavelength context

 \subsection{SDSS spectrum}

-During the fit of the SDSS spectrum, effects of galactic extinction was removed firstly, and the continuum was described by a power law and polynomial model plus the Fe \textsc{ii} template \citep{2001ApJS..134....1V,2006ApJ...641..689V}.
-Uncertainties were derived from 1000 mock spectra, generated by adding Gaussian noise consistent with the measurement errors.
+During the fit of the SDSS spectrum from SDSS data release 16 \citep{2020ApJS..249....3A}, we firstly removed effects of galactic extinction, and described the continuum by a power law and polynomial model plus the Fe \textsc{ii} template \citep{2001ApJS..134....1V,2006ApJ...641..689V}.
+We derived the uncertainties from 1000 mock spectra, generated by adding Gaussian noise consistent with the measurement errors.
 The standard deviation of the best-fit parameters across these realizations provided the uncertainty for each spectral quantity.
 As shown in Figure \ref{sdss}, several emission lines are distinct, especially the Ly$\alpha$ and the \civ\ lines.
-The redshift is constrained as $z$ =3.82 $\pm$ 0.01, consistent with the value list in SDSS quasar catalog DR16 \citep{2022ApJS..263...42W}.
-For the Ly$\alpha$ emission line region, we used two components to fit Ly$\alpha$ line and one component to fit N\textsc{V} line.
+The redshift is constrained as $z$ =3.82 $\pm$ 0.01, consistent with the value listed in SDSS quasar catalog DR16 \citep{2022ApJS..263...42W}.
+For the Ly$\alpha$ emission line region, we used two components to fit the Ly$\alpha$ line and one component to fit the N\textsc{V} line.
 The $L_{\rm Ly\alpha}$ is obtained as $(1.52\pm0.03) \times10^{45}$ $\rm erg~s^{-1}$, while the $L_{1350\,\text{\AA}}$ is $(3.06\pm0.04) \times10^{46}$ $\rm erg~s^{-1}$.
 Taking the bolometric correction factor $\rm BC_{1350}$ = 3.81 \citep{2011ApJS..194...45S}, the bolometric disk luminosity $\rm L_{bol,disk}$ is suggested as high as $\simeq$ $10^{47}$ $\rm erg~s^{-1}$.
 As for the \civ\ line fitting, three Gaussian components, including one narrow component and two broad components, were adopted.
 We estimated the $\rm FWHM_{C~IV}$ as $2112 \pm 252\ \mathrm{km\ s^{-1}}$.
-However, note that the \civ\ line is known to be biased by strong outflows, and hence it should be cautious for virial black hole mass estimations \citep{2023ApJ...950...96D}.
-Future near-infrared spectroscopy is needed to give a robust BH mass estimation of B3 1239+376 \citep{2024MNRAS.527.5356B}.
+However, note that the \civ\ line is known to be biased by strong outflows, and hence one should be cautious to base black hole mass estimations on this emission line \citep{2023ApJ...950...96D}.
+Future near-infrared spectroscopy by a ground-based telescope, like Keck/NIRES \citep{2004SPIE.5492.1295W}, would give a robust BH mass estimation of B3 1239+376 \citep{2024MNRAS.527.5356B}.